altughan09/Java-Spring-Hibernate-CRUD-App/README.md

 # Java-Spring-Hibernate-CRUD-App

-Combined Spring Framework with Hibernate ORM in order to get a better understanding of the whole picture
+This is a CRM (Customer Relationship Management) application built on the Spring Framework with Hibernate ORM in order to get a better understanding of the whole picture

 # PROJECT DEPENDENCIES
 ## Java 1.8